Piano Trio (Clara Schumann): Structure

-Movement 1
+I. Allegro moderato

-The overall key of this movement is G Minor, with a lot of modulation both to closer and more distant keys.
-The structure of the movement is Sonata form (made up of the Exposition, Development, and Recapitulation), with a Codetta and then a Coda.
+The overall key of this movement is G minor, with a lot of modulation both to closer and more distant keys.
+The structure of the movement is sonata form, with a codetta and then a coda.
 It is in Allegro moderato.
 It relies on energy and chromaticism to attract the audience.
 Throughout the movement, each instrument has its own soloist moment on top of an exceptional balance between three instruments.
 This balance makes it clear that Clara had a great understanding of writing for these three instruments although she was a pianist.

-Movement 2
+II.
+Scherzo and Trio

-The 2nd movement consists of three sections; Scherzo, Trio, and Scherzo.
-The Scherzo is in B-flat major, the same key as the relative major of the first movement, and it instructed to be played in the "Tempo di minuetto" which means slow, graceful and playful.
+The second movement consists of three sections; Scherzo, Trio, and Scherzo.
+The Scherzo is in B♭ major, the relative major of the first movement, and it instructed to be played in the "Tempo di minuetto" which means slow, graceful and playful.
 The melody is often played by the violin, while the cello accompanies the melody through pizzicato as the piano plays chords.
 These contrasts between the cello and piano successfully create the mood of the "Tempo di minuetto".
 After Scherzo, a contrasting section, Trio, appears.
-It is in E-flat major and is more lyrical than Scherzo.
+It is in E♭ major and is more lyrical than Scherzo.
 However, the overall mood of the piece is still playful.
 At last, it goes back to Scherzo to finish the movement.

-Movement 3
+III.
+Andante

-The 3rd movement, Andante, is in G major and begins with an 8 measures piano solo.
+The third movement, Andante, is in G major and begins with an 8 measures piano solo.
 Soon after, the violin takes over the theme.
 In the middle of movement all three parts play dotted rhythms, which contribute to the contrast of the emotion of the piece.
 The piece could be described as "bittersweet".

-Movement 4
+IV.
+Allegretto

 The last movement, Allegretto, is in sonata form again.
 The opening is similar to the opening theme of the first movement, which resembles "dramatic intensity".
 It contains a masterful fugue.